Table of Contents:

 -

-Bust circumference: measurement around the fullest part.
+Bust circumference: measure around the fullest part.

 -

-Waist circumference: measurement at the narrowest area.
+Waist circumference: measure at the narrowest part.

 -